YiJohnZhang/sb_37_jobly/README.md

 ||||**Total Time**| minutes|

 297 minutes

+# Part 4: Jobs `FLOAT`sql vs. `NUMERIC`sql
+A SQL `FLOAT`sql/`FLOAT(n)`sql is a [**floating-precision** number data type](https://en.wikipedia.org/wiki/Single-precision_floating-point_format): it stores the number in three portions:
+- the number itself as a fraction, **significand**,
+- by representing it as an **exponent** of 10,
+- with an optional bit for the number's **sign**.
+- The precision of the number stored in the data-type is thus limited to the number of bits allocated to the significand.

+A SQL `NUMERIC(precision, scale)`sql is a **fixed-precision** number data type: it stores the number directly as it is and scales the number that is fixed upon initialization.
+The scale represents the placement of the decimal point.
+As of SQL, *precision* represents the total number of digits; and *scale* represents the implicit placement of the decimal point to attach.

+In summary, both floating-precision and fixed-precision both represents the number it stores in scientfiic notation --as a power of 10.
+However, a floating-precision number can represent more numbers than the number of bits allocated to significand at the cost of precision beyond said number; while a fixed-precision number is only capable of representing the number of bits it has been allocated at the cost of representing far fewer numbers than that of a floating-precision number.

 07
 - notes: when testing: remember to use the `runInBand` flag otherwise transactions overlap and messup, yielding unique key errors, use: `jest --runInBand`sh.